-While drafting and compiling your plan, take the time to thoroughly review every element with your core team.
+Take the time to thoroughly review every element with your core team.
 Once you’re happy with the results, present your nonprofit technology plan to your entire board for approval.
 It can sometimes take multiple rounds of review and edits, particularly around budgeting and timeline logistics, to reach a finalized plan, so be prepared to tinker with it.

-At DNL OmniMedia we include up to three full rounds of review and revisions in our tech plan development process.
+At DNL OmniMedia, we include up to three full rounds of review and revisions in our tech plan development process.
 Creating a comprehensive technology roadmap entails a lot, so it’s very important that your plans check all the boxes for your organization.

 - Technology assessments and audits.
 A consultant can conduct a comprehensive technology audit for your organization before you start developing a plan.

 - Strategy development.
 A tech consultant can review your technology and recommend immediate next steps and long-term goals for your organization.